Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Code Galaxy grew from a small physical center in Austin, TX, to multiple satellite locations throughout the regions, offering hybrid classes both on and off-line, to finally becoming 100% online-based.
 The idea really came from seeing the need to make computer science learning more accessible to students and we decided to create something that we wished we had as kids.

 Initially, we were teaching in-person and were about to open up another location when Covid-19 hit and everything was shut down.
-After a few months, we realized that the pandemic is not going anywhere and we decided to completely switch our business model and move fully online and remote.
+After a few months, we realized that the pandemic is not going anywhere and we decided to completely switch our business model and move to creating online courses.
 The goal of fostering the passion for technological innovation for kids still remained and we realized that we can reach a lot more people and make it more accessible to kids all over the United States and even the rest of the world.

 Why did you decide to create a digital training company?